lukepchr/CRO-CRM/README.md

 - Companies are identified by an account code (8 letters/numbers) which is usually handy for invoicing purposes, although when adding a new employee, company can be picked by a name from a list.
 - Post "global" messages to appear in the main dashboard.
 - Post messages relating companies that will appear both on the company profile and in the dashboard with a link to the company profile
+- SQL Injection-proof

 ### Structure:

 - header.php libraries included in <head> tags on each page etc.
-- logo.php is a partial; the top of each page with logo and menu.
+- top.php is a partial; the top of each page with logo and menu.
 - database.php - the mySQLi connection

 ```